Looking for a cheap way to build a sound generator circuit to test your electronics projects?

 where,

-- The resistor R1 is attached to the NPN transistors base BC557.
+- The resistor R1 is connected to the NPN transistors base BC557.

 - R2 is the resistor that connects the NPN transistors collector to the base of the PNP transistor BC547.

-- C represents the capacitance (sum of C1 and C2) utilized in the timing network.
+- C represents the capacitance (sum of C1 and C2) used in the timing network.

-By varying the potentiometers, the output of this simple signal generator circuit may be set to produce a square wave at a desired frequency.
+By varying the potentiometers the output of this simple signal generator circuit is set to produce a square wave at a required frequency.

 How to Build:

-- Connect the control potentiometers R2 and R3, to their designated locations on the circuit board.
+- Place the control potentiometers R2 and R3 on the circuit board at the right spots.

-- Fine tune the circuit by comparing its output against a verified source ensuring accuracy and reliability.
+- To ensure accuracy and dependability fine tune the circuit by comparing its output to a confirmed source.

 Note: